 Designate one specific day every month or quarter as your “net worth day.”
 Track and record your net worth over time (you can eventually graph it) or use a free tool like Mint.com.
 This practice can be used to regularly gauge your financial health and make sure you’re on track to meet your goals.

 Regularly calculating and tracking net worth is just one important item in your financial toolbox.
 Complement net worth check ups with budget analysis and tracking software, and have a financial plan in place that incorporates short-term and long-term financial goals like buying a home and retirement.
-Make a budget to accomplish these goals and utilize net worth checkups to make sure you’re on track to meet them.
+Make a budget with Tiller or Personal Capital to accomplish these goals and utilize net worth checkups to make sure you’re on track to meet them.

 Remember that net worth, while a valuable indicator, does not give you the depth of information you need to fully assess your financial situation.
 Someone who has a lot of low-interest student loan debt, for example, may be in a far better financial situation than someone with half as much high interest credit card debt, though their relative net worths may indicate otherwise.